thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ### Vesting Options

-Although many options writers may focus on the contract’s expiration date, the Valorem protocol also provides them with the ability to set an earliest exercise date.
+Although price-sensitive options writers may focus on the contract’s expiration date, the Valorem protocol also provides writers with the ability to set an earliest exercise date.
 Users holding these options are blocked from exercising them until the earliest exercise date has passed.
 While there are many possible use cases for being able to effectively "post date a check" in DeFi, one